 Riverside FM Residents can choose from a number of ‘focus’ areas depending upon their interests and future practice needs.
 These focus areas include obstetrics, urgent care, sports medicine and hospitalist medicine, to name a few.

-First year rotations consist of 1 month of Introduction to Family Medicine Office (IFMO), 2 months of OB (or OB-GYN for osteopaths), 1 month of ICU, 1 month of General Surgery, 1 month of Emergency Room medicine, 2 months of Pediatrics, 2 months of Internal Medicine, one month of BFMO (Brentwood Family Medicine Office – continuity clinic) and 1 month on the Family Medicine In-Patient Service (FTFM).
+First year rotations consist of 1 month of Introduction to Family Medicine Office (IFMO), 2 months of OB (or OB-GYN for osteopaths), 1 month of ICU, 1 month of General Surgery, 1 month of Emergency Room medicine, 2 months of Pediatrics, 2 months of Internal Medicine, 1 month of BFMO (Brentwood Family Medicine Office – continuity clinic), 1 month MFMO (Management of Family Medicine Office) and 1 month on the Family Medicine In-Patient Service (FTFM).
 Each resident has one-half day per week at the Family Medicine Center, caring for his or her own panel of patients.
-First year residents have 15 days of PTO (vacation).
+First-year residents have 15 days of PTO (vacation).
 Five hundred dollars is available to help finance educational activities during the first year.
 The USMLE Step III is paid for plus the initial fee for your permanent Virginia license.

-Third year rotations consist of 1 month FTFM Service, 2 months of combined Community Medicine and Geriatric medicine, 6 weeks Surgical Sub Specialties (2 weeks each of Urology, ENT, Ophthalmology), 2 weeks Dermatology, and 1 month BFMO.
+Third-year rotations consist of 1 month on FTFM Service, 2 months of combined Community Medicine and Geriatric Medicine, 6 weeks on Surgical Sub Specialties (2 weeks each of Urology, ENT, Ophthalmology), 1 month of orthopedics, 2 weeks of Dermatology, 1 month on MFMO (Management of Family Medicine Office) and 1 month on BFMO.
 The osteopaths also have Selective Surgery for 6 weeks.
 The remaining months are to be used for elective time or to fulfill requirements for board certification.
 Each resident has one full day plus one-half day per week at the Family Medicine Center, caring for his or her own panel of patients.
 Riverside pays for your Certification Exam Fee.

 Riverside Family Medicine is located 2.7 miles from Riverside Regional Medical Center in Newport News, Virginia.